ELEKTRONN/ELEKTRONN/doc/GettingStarted.rst

 * Python 2.7
 * The whole toolkit was designed and tested on Linux systems (in particular Debian, Ubuntu, CentOS, Arch)
 * Theano creates CUDA binaries.
-Hence only Nvidia-GPUs will work (alternatively it can use the CPU, but this might be too slow for large nets and CNNs).
+Hence only Nvidia-GPUs will work (as a fallback it can use any CPU, but this might be too slow for large nets and CNNs).
-* If you wish to use ELEKTRONN on Windows or with Python 3 (or if you want to help making it portable) please contact us.
+* Windows and Python3 support is planned for a major update.

 For installation instructions see :ref:`installation <installation>`.